olavea/olavea/content/blog/2024/01/11-practice-your-dev-task-like-you-bake-a-chocolate-muffin/index.md

 Pain.
 Pain my friend, do you feel IT?
 The Pain.
 No?
 Why?

-Because you're doing skill-building wrong.
+Because you're not doing skill-building right.

 ![chocolate muffin skull](https://pbs.twimg.com/media/GDj8btLWQAA4D4O?format=jpg&name=small)

 ## Skill-building needs pain

 Pain is how you know you're doing skill-building right.
-If your practice feels "ok" it's NOT skill-building.
+If your practice session feels "ok" you're NOT building a skill properly.

 ![chocolate muffin skull](https://pbs.twimg.com/media/GDj9Kr0W4AAlswr?format=jpg&name=small)

-## Pain Tells Your Brain
+## Pain Tells Your Brain:

-1 You DON'T know how to do this
+1 You DON'T know how to do

-2 IMPORTANT thing.
+2 this IMPORTANT thing.

 3 Brain!
 FOCUS or else...